10 Process - Balancing the unexpected and the predictable

 Balance things that change, which are unexpected to the listener, with things that stay the same and are predictable for the listener.

 There are many aspects of musical ideas and sounds that can change - rhythm, timbre, tonality, texture, timing.
 If all of these are changing all the time it quickly becomes overwhelming.
-Sudden changes will “stick out” in a way that’s typically undesirable for ambient music (see the definition chapter).
+Sudden changes will “stick out” in a way that’s typically undesirable for generative music (see the definition chapter).
 Evolving changes are preferred as it’s possible to “hide” these so that the listener only realises something has changed over an extended period.

 10.1 Evolving changes